Fort Worth Personal Injury Lawyer With a Track Record of Success

 Causation is typically the hardest element to establish, and it is typically the most contested at trial.
 Your Fort Worth personal injury attorney must prove that the breach caused the injuries at issue.

-They must show that the plaintiff would not have been injured if not for the defendant’s negligent conduct.
-They also need to show that the injury was a reasonably foreseeable outcome of the defendant’s conduct.
+The plaintiff's personal injury lawyer must show that the plaintiff would not have been injured if not for the defendant's negligent conduct.
+They also need to show that the injury was a reasonably foreseeable outcome of the defendant's conduct.

 For example, a jury might determine that a motorist hit by a drunk driver at an intersection is 25% responsible because they themselves were speeding through a yellow light.
-If the jury awards the plaintiff $100,000, a Texas court will reduce the award to $75,000.
+If the jury awards the plaintiff $100,000, a Texas court will reduce the award by 25% to $75,000.

-Furthermore, Texas comparative negligence laws prevent a plaintiff from recovering anything in a lawsuit if the plaintiff is 51% or more responsible for their own injuries.
+However, Texas comparative negligence laws prevent a plaintiff from recovering anything in a lawsuit if the plaintiff is 51% or more responsible for their own injuries.